apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     https://github.com/Smoothieware/smoothie-nuttx/tree/master/nuttx/arch/arm/src/lpc43xx
     and adapted it for use by the LPC54xx.
 Unverified as of this writing.
   2017-12-21:  Some things are working with he SDMMC drivers but read DMAs
     are non-functional and, hence not usable.
-The nature of the problem is
-    this:  The DMA appears to complete normally, however, the application receive buffer is not modified.
-Nothing is actually received.
+  2017-12-23:  SDMMC is still non-functional.
+The first DMA read of 512 bytes
+    fails with a CRC error.
+Similar result if clock is reduced, if 1-bit bus is used, if DMA is disabled., if DEBUG output is disabled.

-  There is still no support for the Accelerometer, SPIFI, SD card, Ethernet, or USB.
+  There is still no support for the Accelerometer, SPIFI, Ethernet, or USB.
+  There is a complete, but not-yet-functional SD card drirver.
 There is a partial SPI driver, but no on-board SPI devices to test it.
-The SD/MMC interface is essentially the same as on the LPC43xx and there is an unverified leverage in place for that.

 Configurations
 ==============